 The user program, or game, starts in the MainLoop.
 This class has a few methods, for initialization, idle (frame-synchronized callback), fixed (physics-synchronized callback), and input.
 Again, this is low level and when making games in Godot, writing your own MainLoop seldom makes sense.

 One of the ways to explain how Godot works is that it’s a high level game engine over a low level middleware.

 The scene system is the game engine, while the OS and servers are the low level API.

-In any case, the scene system provides its own main loop to OS, SceneTree.
+The scene system provides its own main loop to OS, SceneTree.
 This is automatically instanced and set when running a scene, no need to do any extra work.

 It’s important to know that this class exists because it has a few important uses:

-- It contains the root Viewport, to which a scene is added as a child when it’s first opened to become part of the Scene Tree (more on that next)
+- It contains the root Viewport, to which a scene is added as a child when it’s first opened to become part of the Scene Tree (more on that next).

 - It contains information about the groups and has the means to call all nodes in a group or get a list of them.

 - It contains some global state functionality, such as setting pause mode or quitting the process.